A collection of six ceramic urns with cork lids, featuring a glazed blue-white and brown clay, arranged on a marble surface.

 Our story

-I have been a ceramic artist for most of my life, but my work shifted to specializing in cremation urns when my Father died in 2006.
-I felt moved to created a beautiful memorial to hold his ashes.
-It was important for me to honor his life with the beautiful and to create something with my own hands to honor his spirit.
+I have been a ceramic artist for most of my life, but my work shifted to specializing in cremation urns when my father died in 2006.
+I felt moved to create a beautiful memorial to hold his ashes — to honor his life with something made by my own hands.
+In time I came to realize that memorial work would become my life's purpose — the place where everything converges: my hands, my heart, and my spirit.

-In the years since, I have become part of the blossoming Death Positive movement, which seeks to return our cultural perceptions of death to be a part of the cycle of life rather than a morbidly feared inevitably.
-Through my clients, I have discovered that creating beautiful, meaningful memorial urns to honor their loved ones also aids with their grieving process.
-My urns provide a small palliative, lending a sense of closure.
-Created from the earth, fired into stone and eventually returning to the earth, just as our bodies do, our ceramic vessels are a beautiful metaphor for the natural cycle of life and death.
+In the years since, I have become part of the Death Positive movement, which seeks to return our cultural perception of death to its natural place in the cycle of life.
+Through my clients I have discovered that a beautiful, meaningful urn can be a genuine part of one's healing journey.
+It's not just an object, it's a choice — one that offers agency, and a way to honor the unique life of the person or pet you've lost.
+Created from the earth, fired into stone, and eventually returning to the earth just as our bodies do — our ceramic vessels are a beautiful metaphor for the natural cycle of life and death.

 Touch Formed Memorial's founder shaping a rectangular piece of clay on a wooden work surface in a pottery studio.